-Risk Activity examples Training level Equipment Other requirements For anyo For anyone working on their own (even when colleagues leave site temporarily) Site supervisors minimum of EFAW+F Individuals with personal first aid kit.
+Risk Activity examples Training level Equipment Other requirements For anyo For anyone working on their own (even when colleagues leave site temporarily) Lone workers Site supervisors All individuals trained to a minimum of EFAW+F Individuals with personal first aid kit.
 First aid kit in vehicle.
 Effective lone working system including written and discussed emergency procedures.
-See High Hauliers All individuals trained to a minimum of 1-day First Aid as part of Driver CPC First aid kit in vehicle.
-FISA802.
+See FISA802.
+High Risk Hauliers All individuals trained to a minimum of 1-day First Aid as part of Driver CPC First aid kit in vehicle.
 Effective lone working system including written and discussed emergency procedures.
-See Risk Wildlife Rangers All individuals trained to a minimum of EFAW+F. Where added kit items (haemostatic dressing and/or tourniquets) are on site, individuals must be trained in their use.
-Individuals with personal first aid kit in vehicle.
-FISA802.
+See FISA802.
+Wildlife Rangers All individuals trained to a minimum of EFAW+F. Where added kit items (haemostatic dressing and/or tourniquets) are on site, individuals must be trained in their use.
+Individuals with personal first aid kit.
+First aid kit in vehicle.
 Effective lone working system including written and discussed emergency procedures.
 See FISA802.

-For peop For people working in pairs or larger groups Risk Activity examples Training level Equipment Other requirements Harvesting/chainsaw operators At least 2 individuals trained to a minimum of EFAW+F at all times.
+For people working in pairs or larger groups Risk Activity examples Training level Equ Equipment Other requirements High Risk Harvesting/chainsaw operators At least 2 individuals trained to a minimum of EFAW+F at all times.
 Where added kit items (haemostatic dressing and/or tourniquets) are on site, individuals must be trained in their use.
 First Aid kit on site.
 Individuals with personal first aid kit when away from site/vehicle kit and at significant risk.
 Added kit items can include haemostatic dressings or tourniquets, foil blankets and eyewash.
 Effective, written and discussed emergency procedures.
 FISA802.
-High Risk Civil engineering/ construction Planting/fencing At least 2 individuals trained to a minimum of EFAW+F at all times.
+Civil engineering/ construction Planting/fencing At least 2 individuals trained to a minimum of EFAW+F at all times.
 First Aid kit on site.
 Individuals with personal first aid kit when away from site/vehicle kit and at significant risk.
-Effective, written and discussed emergency procedures.
-FISA802.
-Operational training events delivered by approved external trainer Trainer must hold EFAW plus suitable endorsements dependant on the task, e.g. catastrophic bleed endorsement.
-A further 2 individuals must also hold relevant First Aid qualifications.
-First Aid kit on site.
-Individuals with personal first aid kit when away from site/vehicle kit and at significant risk.
-Added kit items can include haemostatic dressings or tourniquets, foil blankets and eyewash.
 Effective, written and discussed emergency procedures.
 FISA802.